wlandau/txtq/README.md

 #> 2 Calculate    sqrt(4)
 ```

-Those “popped” messages are not technically in the queue any longer, but
-we can still see a full log of all the messages that were ever sent.
+Those "popped" messages are not technically in the queue any longer, but we can still see a full log of all the messages that were ever sent.

 ``` r
 q$list()